kcjerrell/kcjerrell/README.md

 Quickly becoming their first QA Lead, and then QA Automation Lead, I led efforts to develop and improve their QA Engineering Team's internal tools, helping streamline their workflows to serve their growing client-base and manage their automated test suites.

 I'm currently seeking new opportunities to grow as a developer.
 I'm passionate about code and code quality, and love learning new languages and technologies.
+I have a proven track record of building solutions that provide real impact.